Near-inertial waves enhance vertical transport at ocean fronts: Introduction

-Inertial pumping occurs when NIWs interact with a flow that has spatially varying vorticity and serves to transfer energy downward from the NIW field in the mixed layer to IGW in the stratified pycnocline.
-Its effect on the vertical transport of tracers has not received much attention in the literature, and previous studies based on high-resolution model simulations with wind-generated NIWs do not show evidence for such transport \citep{balwada2018submesoscale}.
+Inertial pumping occurs when NIWs interact with a flow with spatially varying vorticity, transferring energy downward from the NIW field in the mixed layer to IGWs in the stratified pycnocline.
+Its effect on the vertical transport of tracers has not received much attention in the literature, and previous studies based on high-resolution model simulations with submesoscale IGWs do not show evidence for such transport \citep{balwada2018submesoscale}.
 However, strong lateral buoyancy gradients, $|\nabla_H b|$, where $b$ is the buoyancy, associated with submesoscale flows are in approximate thermal wind balance and generate strong vertical shear in the horizontal velocity $|{\bf u}_z| \approx f^{-1}|\nabla_H b|$.
 This would imply that a tracer that is moved vertically downward from the surface due to inertial pumping would experience a different horizontal transport than at the surface, and the vertical transport may not necessarily be reversible in the opposite phase of the wave divergence.
-In a spatially variable submesoscale flow that evolves on inertial time scales, such a rectification effect can lead to net vertical transport of tracers with a strong vertical gradient. \\
+In a spatially variable submesoscale flow that evolves on inertial time scales, such a rectification effect can lead to net vertical tracer transport across a strong vertical gradient.

-The aim of this study is to examine whether the interaction between wind-generated near-inertial waves and submesoscale frontal flows leads to a net downward tracer transport that exceeds the frontal transport in the absence of the waves.
-Recent field observations of a submesoscale frontal jet in the Alboran Sea in the Western Mediterranean under highly variable wind conditions found that drifters exhibit time-dependent divergence associated with NIWs \citep{esposito2023inertial}.
+Recent field observations of a submesoscale frontal jet in the Alboran Sea in the western Mediterranean under highly variable wind conditions found that drifters exhibit time-dependent divergence associated with NIWs \citep{esposito2023inertial}.
 This study extends the simple model used in \cite{esposito2023inertial} to a fully three-dimensional submesoscale-resolving frontal flow with strong NIWs to test the hypothesis that NIWs can enhance the vertical transport at fronts.
-A semi-idealized front, representative of conditions in the western Mediterranean, is forced, initially, by inertial winds to generate NIWs that are allowed to evolve freely within the baroclinically unstable flow field. \\
+Using observations from the western Mediterranean Sea (SI Fig.~S1), we initialize the model with a semi-idealized front (SI Fig.~S2), which is forced, initially, by inertial winds (SI Fig.~S3) to generate NIWs that are allowed to evolve freely within the baroclinically unstable flow field.